 When the idea for starting a blog on our website was brought up to me, I was bursting with all kinds of good ideas (at least I think they are good ideas.)
 Now that a couple months have gone by, I’m realizing that a lot of those great ideas are particular to a certain month or correspond to something that we have planned in the future.
 Apparently, I’ve left the whole month of March pretty wide open.

 Than it occurred to me that some people may be wondering who it is that is writing all of these posts.
-To be honest, in my head I imagine that the number of people who actually read these much larger than it actually is.
-But, for the small group of people that actually read these, I figured I would use this empty week to introduce myself.
+To be honest; in my head, I imagine that the number of people who actually read these posts is much larger than it actually is.
+But, for the small group of people that do read these, I figured I would use this empty week to introduce myself.

 So, who am I?
-I am someone who has lived my whole life in this community.
+I am someone who has lived in this community for my whole life.
 Someone who can’t think of a better area to raise my 8 1/2 year old daughter in.
 She is one of my favorite people in the whole world.
 She keeps me on my toes, but life would be pretty dull and boring without her.
 I am also someone who tolerates our bitter winters so that I can be rewarded with our gorgeous summers.

 I graduated from Whitehall in 2000; during the reign of some of the most amazing teachers out there.
 Boughton, Morley, Heeres, and Jahn just to name a few.
 There are some great teachers right now, but these 4 were legends.

 I spent too many years at Muskegon Community College trying to figure out what I wanted to major in, and then spent a few years at Grand Valley State University, where I changed majors a couple more times.
 In the end, I decided that Hospitality and Tourism Management sounded fun.

 Other than the many years I spent as a server at Pizza Hut, I’ve never really did much with my degree.
 The funny thing is, my husband is the one with a degree in finance and here I am, working at a financial institution.